Shotbow/fudawiki-files/hanafuda/games/roppyakken.md

 Players then check their hands for any of the combinations described in the following section before the typical [Hana Awase](/en/hanafuda/games/hana-awase)-style gameplay begins.
 ## Lucky Hands
-There are three commonly used "Lucky Hands" [手役 - てやく, *teyaku*] that one might be dealt in Six Hundred.
+There are three "Lucky Hands" [手役 - てやく, *teyaku*] that one might be dealt in Six Hundred.
 If you receive any of these combinations in your hand, reveal all cards that are part of that combination at the beginning of the round to earn points, according to the following chart.
 |Value|Name of Lucky Hand|Description|
 |:---:|:---:|:---:|
 |400|All Chaff [総ガス - そうがす, *sōgasu*]|All cards in hand are 0-point cards.
 Note that this excludes the [![monthicon_12.png](/hanafuda/icons/monthicon_12.png =20x)Yellow Paulownia](/en/hanafuda/suits/paulownia#yellow-bottom-chaff), which is worth 10 points in this game.